EIPODs Inspire enables young researchers to expand their scientific network and explore cutting-edge life science research.

 - You will meet your mentor during an online mentoring workshop on 15 December 2021.

 - You will then interact for 18 months.
-The focus of mentoring will be mutually decided by you and your mentor, and mentoring will mainly take place by video calls.
+The focus of mentoring, and how often to meet, will be mutually decided by you and your mentor, and mentoring will mainly take place by video calls.

 - The mentors are postdocs who are recipients of an EIPOD4 fellowship.